-The contextual inquiries allowed us opportunities for us to learn the process of how the artists expose their work in the world as well as on the Internet.
+The contextual inquiries gave us opportunities to learn more about the process of how artists expose their work in the world and on the Internet.
 We transformed what we learned into a flow model for a better visual of their working process and social interactions.

 The synthesized data and flow models allowed us to create user personas.
 Our insights revealed two distinct groups of users.
 My research colleague created the persona, Maia, while I created the persona, Kevin.